A-owusu/aws-codepipeline-react-s3/README.md

 ![Image](https://github.com/user-attachments/assets/e4c76949-667c-4cba-a6ef-637e4d3dcc4a)

 <br>- Next, we will add a bucket policy to allow public read access inside our s3 bucket.
 Here's the sample policy you can use:
-<br>-  Replace: `your-bucket-name` with your actual bucket name, then click "Save"

 ```json
 {